ne0lith/content_sorter/README.md

 ### Usage Note: Initial Configuration for Testing

-Before executing the script in a production environment, it is strongly recommended to set both is_dry_run and is_debug parameters to true on your first run.
+Before executing the script in a production environment, it is strongly recommended to set both `is_dry_run` and `is_debug` parameters to `true` on your first run.
 This allows you to observe and understand the impact the script will have on your libraries without making any actual changes.

-By setting is_dry_run to true, the script will simulate the sorting and renaming operations without modifying any files or directories.
+By setting `is_dry_run` to `true`, the script will simulate the sorting and renaming operations without modifying any files or directories.
 This enables you to preview the outcome and evaluate if the script aligns with your expectations.

-Similarly, setting is_debug to true provides additional logging and debugging information during script execution.
+Similarly, setting `is_debug` to `true` provides additional logging and debugging information during script execution.
 This helps in identifying any potential issues or inconsistencies in the script's behavior.

-Once you have thoroughly reviewed the simulated results and are satisfied with the script's behavior, you can set both is_dry_run and is_debug parameters to false for the actual execution, allowing the script to make the intended changes to your libraries.
+Once you have thoroughly reviewed the simulated results and are satisfied with the script's behavior, you can set both `is_dry_run` and `is_debug` parameters to `false` for the actual execution, allowing the script to make the intended changes to your libraries.

 Remember, it is crucial to exercise caution and test the script thoroughly before applying it to your valuable content libraries to ensure a smooth and desirable outcome.